allyoushawn/allyoushawn.github.io/docs/ml_service/index.md

 layout: default
 nav_order: 5
 ---
 :raised_hands: Woo hoo!
-I made it!:raised_hands:
+I made it! :raised_hands:

 Although the spent time for this project alone is around half a year, some components are built more than three years ago.
 It's basically a project combining my academia ML modeling knowledge with the backend and ML Ops skills I acquired